A designer’s culinary work space, built to satisfy artistic aspirations as well as the needs of an active cook.

 A polished copper backsplash adjacent to the paneled SubZero also helps reflect light in the kitchen.
 Both the refrigerator and freezer are fitted with Baldwin “Springfield” polished nickel exterior door pulls.

-One wall of the breakfast room, adjacent to the kitchen, is devoted to a rustic hutch that houses a pair of U-Line refrigerator/freezer drawers concealed behind panels as well as two open sections on each side.
-One has basket storage and the other serves as a pet feeding station.
-The counter top is inset with black granite for durability.
-Black-painted, decorative wall shelves for dishes and mugs have a robust antique style.
+One wall of the breakfast room, adjacent to the kitchen, is devoted to a rustic hutch — a third and far less formal cabinet style.
+That hutch houses a pair of U-Line refrigerator/freezer drawers concealed behind panels.
+Two open sections are for basket storage and a pet feeding station.
+The counter top is inset with durable black granite since this counter gets heavy use.
+Black-painted, decorative wall shelves for dishes and mugs have a robust antique style similar to those in my post Antique to Modern Kitchen Shelves.
 Their height above the dresser easily accommodates appliances.

 A bar sink, with filtered water faucet, serves the breakfast bar.
 Plumbing is visible at the back of the sweet doggie space for Gracie.